SirGFM/gfm-speedrun-overlay/cmd/mfh-overlay/docs/dev-guide.md

 Currently, its API is documented only on the source code itself.
 For more information, see [web/tmpl/tmpl.go](../../../web/tmpl/tmpl.go)

 The data for dynamic pages is stored in `mfh-handler`.

+### Twitch stream page

+Resource: `tmpl/<identifier>twitch-iframe.go.html`

+One of the template's pages.
+This page allows configuring the twitch channel to be accessed, as well as the stream's resolution.
+By using different identifiers for each player on OBS (say, `pl1-twitch-iframe.go.html`, `pl2-twitch-iframe.go.html` etc), it's possible to automatically change the source without having to manually change the Browser Source.

+This page must be configured with an object with a `TwitchUsername` field, the channel's name (so, for `https://www.twitch.tv/mysteryfunhouse` it would be only `mysteryfunhouse`), and two optional dimentions, on fields `Width` and `Height`.
+If not specified, the dimensions default to 852x480.